Shad0wrend/JsonAsAsset-UE_4.26.2/README.md

 <a name="install"></a>
 ## 2. Installation
-> [!WARNING]
+> [!NOTE]
-> JsonAsAsset may not work with every Unreal Engine 5 version.
+> JsonAsAsset may not work with every Unreal Engine version.
 Please check the [Releases page](/../../releases) for compatibility details.

 Follow these steps to install **JsonAsAsset**: